Take Your AEC Firm's Business Intelligence to the Next Level

 - Assemble your team: Select team members who can influence and help sell the value of the business intelligence initiative

-- Identify the relevant metrics: Start with two or three metrics that are most relevant to your business
+- Identify the relevant metrics: Start with two or three metrics that are most relevant to your firm

 - Establish goals for those metrics: Determine what success looks like and set the targets appropriately

 - Select testing ground: Pick a part of the business where you can test and iterate on the BI strategy

 - Build your visualizations: Agree on the format and type of information that will support the chosen metrics and goals